whiterabbitcoding/code-dojo/interview_questions/networking/networking.md

 What is Transmission Control Protocol ( TCP )?

 TCP is a reliable connection-oriented protocol that ensures data is delivered correctly between applications over a network.
-It ensures accurate and complete data delive.
-Segments and reorders packets and verifies them
+It ensures accurate and complete data is delivered.
+Segments and reorders packets and verifies them.

 What is internet protocol (IP)?